SachaMarits/well-rounded-ui/README.md

 ## About Well Rounded

-Comptact yet powerful package meaning you won't have to spend many hours to understand how simple it is to use !
+Compact yet powerful package meaning you won't have to spend many hours to understand how simple it is to use !

 ### Reusable Components